Hamzaxx370/OgreEdit/README.md

 Thanks to:

--[Jhrino](https://github.com/Fronkln) for helping with the YAct and CSV formats
+* [Jhrino](https://github.com/Fronkln) for helping with the YAct and CSV formats

 ## Usage:

 ## Yakuza 1:

--Import a CSV
+* Import a CSV

--Highlight the desired YAct
+* Highlight the desired YAct

--Import the YAct bin
+* Import the YAct bin

 ![Image](Images/OgreEdit3.png)

--Edit, and add Effects(By highlighting a character/camera and then adding an effect)
+* Edit, and add Effects(By highlighting a character/camera and then adding an effect)

 ![Image](Images/OgreEdit2.png)

--Highlight the YAct
+* Highlight the YAct

--Export
+* Export

 ## Yakuza 2:

--Import a YAct
+* Import a YAct

--Edit, and add Effects(By highlighting a character/camera and then adding an effect)
+* Edit, and add Effects(By highlighting a character/camera and then adding an effect)

--Edit, and add HActEvents(Every name must be unique for each HActEvent)
+* Edit, and add HActEvents(Every name must be unique for each HActEvent)

--Select the YAct
+* Select the YAct

--Export
+* Export

--Import CSV
+* Import CSV

--Edit the HActEvents accordingly (Names must match inside YAct and CSV)
+* Edit the HActEvents accordingly (Names must match inside YAct and CSV)

--Export CSV
+* Export CSV